-In the 1930s the most powerful nation in the world, USA: collapses due to the Great Depression triggered by the “Crash” of 1929 that has global consequences.
-Great social and political tensions are provoked and give place to the rise of dictatorships like those of Adolf Hitler in Germany and Francisco Franco in Spain.
+In the 1930s the most powerful nation in the world, USA: collapses due to the Great Depression that has global consequences.
+Great social and political tensions are provoked and give place to the rise of dictatorships.
+Like those of Adolf Hitler in Germany and Francisco Franco in Spain.

 Here in the peacefulness of a population that is emerging between chinames, wood houses and brick houses of the American colony, is concern about the culture and education.

-A young and restless teacher who had come from other lands, undertakes the task to begin the construction of a building on the hillside of Cerro de la Memoria to host what would be the first high school in the northwest and north of the state of Sinaloa.
-He was Conrado Espinoza, who helped by another young and self-taught teacher, Alejandro Aviles Inzunza, would start the extraordinary work of educating and training of several generations of men committed to their environment.
+Conrado Espinoza, a young and restless teacher who had come from other lands, undertakes the task to begin the construction of a building on the hillside of Cerro de la Memoria to host what would be the first high school in the northwest and north of the state of Sinaloa.

 Nowadays this big old house maintained and preserved houses the “Casa de la Cultura Conrado Espinoza,” leaving behind its nickname “College Hill”

 It is one of the iconic places of what was the sugarcane city and clings to the years and the rocky base once called “Memorial Hill”.
 On the ground floor converted into a museum and multipurpose room, drink together lovers of culture and the arts.

 On the second floor exhibition galleries and municipal art gallery.
 In the third and final beautiful terraces and lounge where good coffee is drank while having access to poetry, and good books.
 And the most spectacular sunsets of this region are appreciated.

 It is one of the iconic places of what was the sugarcane city and clings to the years and the rocky base once called “Memorial Hill”.